Insulin aspart: Side effects

-The pH of insulin aspart is 7.2–7.6.

 Formulations

 Insulin aspart can be used in an insulin pump and insulin pen for subcutaneous injection.
 Additionally, it can be used with an injection port such as the I-port.

 Insulin aspart has a more rapid onset, and a shorter duration of activity than normal human insulin.
-Therefore, insulin aspart given by injection should normally be used in a regimen with long-acting or intermediate insulin.
 Insulin aspart can also be used with external insulin pumps.
-The insulin in reservoirs of insulin pumps and infusion sets should be changed every 48 hours to avoid insulin degradation and loss of preservative.

-Temperature

-It has been debated whether or not insulin aspart should be kept refrigerated at all times.
-The manufacturer claims it can last 28 days without refrigeration, as long as it is kept below 86 °F / 30 °C. Above these temperatures, the potency of the insulin quickly degrades, rendering it less effective.

 Variations

-NovoLog Mix 70/30 is a product which contains 30% insulin aspart and 70% insulin aspart protamine.
+Novolog Mix 70/30 is a product which contains 30% insulin aspart and 70% insulin aspart protamine.
 The insulin aspart protamine portion is a crystalline form of insulin aspart, which delays the action of the insulin, giving it a prolonged absorption profile after injection.
 The combination of the fast-acting form and the long-acting form allows the patient to receive fewer injections over the course of the day.

-The components of NovoLog Mix 70/30 are as follows: